Featured image for Moltbot (Clawdbot) Guide: Self-Hosted AI Setup & Tutorial

 Let’s bring this home.

-Clawdbot isn’t for everyone, and that’s fine.
+Moltbot (formerly Clawdbot) isn’t for everyone, and that’s fine.
 If you want an AI assistant you can start using in 30 seconds without thinking about installation, API keys, or configuration, ChatGPT or Claude makes more sense.

-But if you value privacy, want deep system integration, need unified AI across your messaging apps, or simply enjoy having complete control over your tools, Clawdbot offers something unique.
+But if you value privacy, want deep system integration, need unified AI across your messaging apps, or simply enjoy having complete control over your tools, Moltbot offers something unique.
 It’s the only AI assistant I know of that truly feels like yours—running on your machine, storing data locally, customizable down to the source code.

 The investment of time to set it up pays off if you’re someone who automates workflows, works with sensitive data, or just philosophically prefers tools that respect your autonomy.